Rosta6/hades/README.md

-# hades
+# Hades
-System for reading and processing Serpent files to AKIKO tables
+System for reading and processing Serpent output files to AKIKO tables